Laastine/hinterland/README.md

 Run windowed mode with `cargo run --features windowed`

 Tested with Rust 1.25.0 with macOS and Linux.
-Windows not supported, but it _should_ work OK too.
+Windows not supported, but it _should_ work OK too.<br/>
 For some reason game is not working with Intel based GPUs.

 ## External asset licence list